notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 [Prisma](https://prisma.io) is a toolkit for modeling, querying and migrating a [database](https://github.com/prisma/prisma2/blob/master/docs/supported-databases.md).
 [Prisma 2](https://github.com/prisma/prisma2) is currently rewritten with Rust and is [not yet production ready](https://www.notion.so/Is-Prisma-2-Ready-8b3fba3eaf5b4bf3ab7102fd94f56148).

 [NestJS](https://nestjs.com) is a popular typescript server-side application framework.
-It is heavily influenced by Angular's architectur and enables to create a REST and [Graphql](https://graphql.org) backend.
+It is heavily influenced by Angular's architectur and enables to create a REST and [GraphQL](https://graphql.org) backend.

 This guide shows how to setup a NestJS application querying data from a SQLite database using Prisma 2.

 ## TLDR

 Add Prisma to a Nest application and generate a `PrismaClient`.
 Create a Nest `PrismaService` which extends `PrismaClient` and handles the connection using Nest lifecycle events.
-Inject `PrismaService` into REST controllers or Graphql resolvers to query your data models.
+Inject `PrismaService` into REST controllers or GraphQL resolvers to query your data models.

 ## Step 1: Start a new NestJS application